Tensor Computation of Euler Characteristic Functions and Transforms: Abstract

 \section{Abstract}

 The weighted Euler characteristic transform (WECT) and Euler characteristic function~(ECF) have proven to be useful tools in a variety of applications.
-However, current methods for computing these functions are neither optimized for speed nor do they scale to higher-dimensional settings.
-In this work, we present a vectorized framework for computing such topological transforms using tensor operations, which is highly optimized for GPU architectures and works in full generality across geometric simplicial complexes (or cubical complexes) of arbitrary dimension.
-Experimentally, the framework demonstrates significant speedups (up to $180 \times$) over existing methods when computing the WECT and ECF across a variety of image datasets.
-Computation of these transforms is implemented in a publicly available Python package called \pyect.\footnote{ The \pyect package is available at \url{https://github.com/compTAG/pyECT} }
+However, current methods for computing these functions are either not optimized for GPU computation or do not scale to higher-dimensional settings.
+In this work, we present a tensor-based framework for computing such topological descriptors which is highly optimized for GPU architectures and works in full generality across simplicial and cubical complexes of arbitrary dimension.
+Experimentally, the framework demonstrates significant speedups over existing methods when computing the WECT and ECF across a variety of two- and three-dimensional datasets.
+Computation of these transforms is implemented in a publicly available Python package called \texttt{pyECT}.\footnote{ \url{https://github.com/compTAG/pyECT} }